Steve Bartman incident: Defense of Bartman

 Several of Bartman's friends and family members spoke out in the days following the incident.
 His father told the Chicago Sun-Times "He's a huge Cubs fan.
 I'm sure I taught him well.
 I taught him to catch foul balls when they come near him."
 A neighbor added "He's a good kid, a wonderful son, never in any trouble.
 I don't think he should be blamed at all.
 People reach for balls.
 This just happened to be a little more critical.
 If Florida didn't score all the runs, you wouldn't be standing here."
+Bartman was also supported by players for the Niles Renegades, a youth baseball team he coached, and whose jersey he was wearing during Game 6.

 Sun-Times sports columnist Jay Mariotti wrote "A fan in that situation should try his best to get out of the way, even if he isn't of the mind to see Alou approaching, as Bartman claims.
 Still, he's also a human being who was reacting in a tense, unusual moment.
 And the resulting verbal abuse and trash-hurling, followed by the Neanderthal threats and creepy reaction on the Internet, hasn't reflected well on Chicago's sports culture.
 As it is, everyone thinks the prototypical local fans are those mopes from the Superfans skits on Saturday Night Live."

 In a 2011 interview on ESPN's Pardon the Interruption, Cubs President Theo Epstein expressed a desire for the team to reach out to Bartman.
 "From afar, it seems like it would be an important step.
 Maybe a cathartic moment that would allow people to move forward together.
 I'm all about having an open mind, an open heart and forgiveness.
 Those are good characteristics for an organization to have as well.
 He's a Cubs fan.
 That's the most important thing," said Epstein.

 In 2012, former Cubs player Doug Glanville said "[I]t was easy to look at Steve Bartman [...]
 But that was not the whole story by a long shot."
 He argued that the Cubs lost the momentum of the series when Marlins ace Josh Beckett shut down the Cubs in Game 5.
 Glanville drew parallels between that game and Barry Zito's game-winning performance in Game 5 of the 2012 NLCS.